WritingPanda/gocodeup.github.io/md/lampj/prerequisites/boolean_logic.md

 It is also useful to know that when processing logical combinations you should try to order the conditions so that the computer can make a decision without considering all the options.
 For example:

-> If I win the lottery or it rains, then I will by a new car.
+> If I win the lottery or it rains, then I will buy a new car.

 Since we are using an `or` condition, we can see that any `true` value in the sequence will produce a `true` result.
 Therefore the condition most likely to be true should be placed first.
 So the previous example would be more efficient if it were re-worded to:

-> If it rains or I win the lottery, then I will by a new car.
+> If it rains or I win the lottery, then I will buy a new car.

 Unless you live in a place where it never rains, then the re-worded statement is a better choice.
 If we are combining conditions with the word `and`, we can also optimize the statement.
 Using the first example again:

-> If I win the lottery and it rains, then I will by a new car.
+> If I win the lottery and it rains, then I will buy a new car.

 In the case of `and`, you should put the condition most likely to be `false` first, because any `false` value in the statement will produce a `false` result and the computer won't even have to bother looking at the rest of the conditions.
 The prospect of a new car isn't looking too good, is it?